willy-vvu/TheTraveller/README.md

 ![](TravellerMainMenu.jpg)

-*Click, Tap, or Press Space*: I opted to write *The Traveller* from the ground up as a modern web-first game.
-Gone are the days of lengthy downloads, installers, and loading screens -- launch *The Traveller* and begin playing *immediately*.
+*Click, Tap, or Press Space:* I opted to write *The Traveller* from the ground up as a modern web-first game.
+Gone are the days of lengthy downloads, installers, and loading screens: launch *The Traveller* and begin playing immediately.
 All the visuals and sound are compressed, streamed, and preloaded in the background while you play.
 You can even play on your phone/tablet, or with a gamepad.

 However, Kaelan had already written thousands of lines of dialogue in [Ren'Py](https://www.renpy.org/), a Python-based visual novel framework.
 To make this work on the web, I wrote a lightweight Ren'Py interpreter in JavaScript (for the non-programmers out there: I wrote some code to read and run a different kind of code---not an easy task).
 One perk of this was the flexibility to add custom language features for a more integrated creative workflow, allowing Kaelan to specify which of Paul's musical layers to load and when to switch between them, directly in the game's script.